nuxeo/nuxeo-drive/docs/dep/2019-11 Amazon S3 Direct Upload.md

 ## Rationale

-The current behavior is to use the default Nuxeo provider, which is the serve itself. given that S3 is configured on the server, when uploading anything to the server, it will then do the transfer to S3.
+The current behavior is to use the default Nuxeo provider, which is the server itself.
+Given that S3 is configured on the server, when uploading a blob, it will then do the transfer to S3.
 This is very unoptimized because this will ask the server to do a lot of work for each and every upload.

 ### Idea